How to Design an O2O Dispatch Algorithm for Startups: Finding the Practical Boundary Between Complexity and Feasibility

 • Can evolve gradually with business growth rather than being solidified all at once;

-• Extremely friendly to small-scale businesses.
+• Extremely friendly to small-scale operations.

 In the real world, such simple models are often more operable than seemingly "smart" complex solutions.